 Keep reading to see which road shoes work well on the trail, and which trail shoes are great on the road.

 The first five shoes we’re going to review are designed for road use.
 But they feature enough cushioning and traction to make the suitable for trail.
 The uppers are light and breathable, but tend to do a poor job at keeping dirt and mud out.
 That being said, they’ll be fine for dry trails or trails that aren’t too technical.

-The Ghost 10 was a popular shoe.
+The Ghost 11 was a popular shoe.
 It won the Runner’s World Editor’s Choice 6 times.
-The Ghost 11 expands on version 10’s success.
-It keeps the perfect fit but adds a new lighter, more cushioned DNA loft foam.
+The Ghost 12 expands on version 11’s success.
+It keeps the perfect fit but adds a new lighter, more flexible upper.

-We can’t say enough about the Ghost 11.
-At the running store I own, the shoe sells itself.
+We can’t say enough about the Ghost 12.
+At the running store I owned, the shoe sold itself.
 Runners only need to put it on to see how awesome it feels.
-And many runners who have tried both version 10 and 11, prefer the newer Ghost 11.

 Awesome traction for a road shoe